JUNIOR CYCLE VISUAL ART

 Choose their initial theme and appropriate primary source Research and explore their ideas Develop their ideas for their realised work Record all work and annotations in their Visual Art sketchpad Incorporate the elements of Visual Art throughout their work Complete their realised work Reflect on their decisions, process and realised work

-As part of the SEC Final Assessment, students will complete the following: Decide on one theme for Final Assessment from the brief issued in September (the same themes as CBA2) Reflect on CBA2 using the Communicate and Reflect Form Influences sheets for artefact 1 and artefact 2 Development sheets showing drawing from primary sources Two finished artefacts Reflection and evaluation formTRANSITION YEAR ART
+As part of the SEC Final Assessment, students will complete the following: Decide on one theme for Final Assessment from the brief issued in September (the same themes as CBA2) Reflect on CBA2 using the Communicate and Reflect Form Influences sheets for artefact 1 and artefact 2, Development sheets showing drawing from primary sources two finished artefacts, Reflection and evaluation form.

-Practical Coursework 50% Practical Examination 20% Written Examination 30%
+Practical Coursework 50%, Practical Examination 20% and Written Examination 30%COURSEWORK